Smithsonian/sidora-services/readme.md

   - si.ct.owner = CT owner username
   - si.ct.namespace = CT namespace
   - si.ct.root = PID of CT root object
-10. Create SMX_HOME/etc/edu.si.sidora.karaf.cfg properties file and add following properties for the SCBI and WCS CT routes.
+10. Copy the sidora external properties file from the template available from Routes/Camera Trap/Karaf-config/edu.si.sidora.karaf.cfg to the SMX_HOME/etc directory and configure the values.
     More details on properties can be found on the SIdora ServiceMix Confluence page.
-  - si.ct.wcs.dryrun = false
-  - si.ct.scbi.dryrun = false
-  - si.ct.thread.wait.time = 6000
 11. Add following dependencies to the ServiceMix by running the commands from the SMX client console
   - smx@fedora> feature:install camel-exec # Use feature vs features for SMX 6.x
   - smx@fedora> feature:install camel-groovy